SolardiaX/CyInstaller/docs/modules.rst

 That means the app has a share module in 'app-root/share', and two modules have separate entries which are 'app-root/web/src/server.py' and 'app-root/schedule/src/server.py'.

-Now you can use the `modules` option in your `CyInstaller` configration file to package them.
+Now you can use the `modules` option in your `CyInstaller` configuration file to package them.

 .. note::

   Currently, `CyInstaller` does not support build multi entrypoints in one pipeline.
-  So you need to write configration files for each entrypoints.
+  So you need to write configuration files for each entrypoints.

 ---------------------
 Package and Base Path